tooleks/laravel-presenter/README.md

 * The Laravel 5.2 collections
 * JSON serialization
 * Casting to array/JSON
-* Service injections into the constructor
+* Injections into the constructor

 ## Requirements